Miguel Amado

-Miguel Angel Amado Alanis (born 28 December 1984 in Rivera) is a Uruguayan footballer who plays as a midfielder for the Uruguayan Primera División side Peñarol on loan from Paraguayan Primera División league Club Olimpia and the Uruguay national football team.
+Miguel Angel Amado Alanis (born 28 December 1984) is a Uruguayan former footballer who played as a midfielder.

 International career

 Miguel Amado made his international debut for Uruguay on 10 June 2009.
-He was in the starting line-up for a World Cup qualifying match against Venezuela, which ended as a 2-2 draw for both sides.
+He was in the starting line-up for a World Cup qualifying match against Venezuela, which ended as a 2–2 draw for both sides.

 He has won 2 caps for the Uruguay national football team.